 Disclaimer 1 (given under duress): Any resemblance in this article to actual persons or events is entirely co-incidental.

-In previous episodes of Duffer’s Diary I may have unwittingly made comments about catamarans which could, perhaps, by some people, under certain conditions, sometimes, be construed as lacking the proper respect and awe due to these fine craft.
+Disclaimer 2: In previous episodes of Duffer’s Diary I may have unwittingly made comments about catamarans which could, perhaps, by some people, under certain conditions, sometimes, be construed as lacking the proper respect and awe due to these fine craft.
 If that is the case then I would like to take this opportunity to withdraw any such comments and apologise unreservedly.